 So, although I didn't speak the language, I had to contact the emergency contact and arrange a meeting and a pickup to get the kitten to the emergency vet.

-the one with the dog that ate chocolate
+the dog that ate chocolate

 Once a homeowner left their house early in the morning, and left a package of chocolates on a bowl out on the kitchen counter.

-the one with the missing chicken
+the missing chicken

 At a sit with 20 chickens and roosters and several large coops, I let everyone out in the morning and collected them in the evening.

 Although it's common for larger birds or foxes to kidnap them, I was pretty devastated, and spent every next day watching out for the poor missing chicken and hoping she'd return.

-the one with the tiny sick fish
+the tiny fish

 I figured it could potentially be blocked, so I separated it into another bowl to keep an eye on it and withhold food, but sadly I woke up to a dead fish the next day.
-Poor little Nemo.

-the one when the plate melted
+the plate that melted

-Not checking a seemingly normal-looking plate for a microwave symbol was a big travel fail when I stuck it in the microwave for just a couple minutes and it completely melted into a puddle, with billowing plumes of smoke that took hours to clear out of the kitchen.
+Not checking a seemingly normal-looking plate for a microwave symbol was a big travel fail when I stuck it in the microwave for just a couple minutes and it completely melted into a puddle, with billowing plumes of smoke that took hours to clear out of the house.

-the one with the abandoned kitten
+the abandoned kitten

 One house I was at had a reputation for being the animal lovers of the neighborhood, and while I was there instead, a neighbor came over one night at 10pm and handed me a newborn kitten he found in the street, and then took off.

 I had to contact the local animal society to get someone to come pick him up and get the kitten into care right away to save its life.

-the one with the wifi that ran out
+the wifi that ran out

 Well, I made this journey twice and they couldn't re-fill it either time, so instead I just had to sparingly use my cellular data while slowly running out of wifi data.

-One day, at a housesit that had a few small ponds, and cats and chickens that liked to drink from these ponds, a large snake got into one of them.
+One day, at a house sit that had a few small ponds, and cats and chickens that liked to drink from these ponds, a large monitor lizard got into one of them.